JimRaza/QC-Projects/README.md

 # QC-Projects
 Quantum Computing and Information projects in Python

-For now, a project I supervised on [entanglement measures by my student Saad](https://github.com/saad440/undergrad-project)
+An undegraduate project I supervised on [entanglement measures by my student Saad](https://github.com/saad440/undergrad-project)

+Irfanthesis - draft of an MPhil thesis on using category theory in quantum computing

+Masoodthesis - draft of an MPhil thesis on deformed quantum mechanics

+both projects have been completed